ahmadhabibi14/vftalk/README.md

 - [x] Add MariaDB to docker-compose
 - [ ] Use docker-mailserver for SMTP in production
 - [x] User can edit profile picture
-- [ ] Image editor for update profile picture, specify for 1:1 ratio
+- [ ] Image editor when update profile picture, specify for 1:1 ratio
 - [ ] Compress image after user uploaded it
 - [ ] Direct message
 - [ ] Notification (server sent event)